Paulsky/gallery-swiper/README.txt

 `add_filter( 'wdevs_gallery_swiper_swiper_style_handle', function() { return 'swiper'; } );`

 If either handle is not registered, the plugin falls back to its bundled Swiper asset.
-The external Swiper version must be compatible with this plugin.

 == Changelog ==
+= 1.7.1 =
+* Added `blueprint.json` for an interactive WordPress Playground demo
+* Tested WordPress 7.0.1
+* Tested WooCommerce 10.9.4

 = 1.7.0 =
 * Added filters for reusing compatible Swiper assets registered by another plugin or theme
 * Improved compatibility with third-party Swiper instances by limiting initialization to plugin galleries